Explaining this to your kid? Here's the teen version โ†’

 • Use your TFSA โ€” while contributions aren't tax-deductible, all growth and withdrawals are completely tax-free.
 Ideal for investments you expect to grow significantly.

-• Charitable donation tax credit โ€” claim 15% federal credit on the first $200 donated and 29% on amounts above $200.
+• Charitable donation tax credit โ€” claim 14% federal credit on the first $200 donated and 29% on amounts above $200 (33% if you're in the top bracket).
 Provincial credits add more savings.

 • Capital gains inclusion rate โ€” only 50% of capital gains are included in your taxable income, making investment gains more tax-efficient than employment income.